NexPlayer/Unity-SDK/basic/licensing.md

 > *"Internal Server Error”*
 > *"Forbidden"*

-There might be a connection issue or the server might be down, so please contact us for support.
+There might be a connection issue or the server could be down, so please contact us for support.